wx257osn2/qoixx/README.md

 - extremely fast implementation
     - encoder: SIMD-based implementation, one of the fastest QOI encoder
         - On x86_64, qoixx uses AVX2 if available
+        - On ARMv8 or later, qoixx uses
+            - SVE if available
-        - On ARMv8, qoixx uses ARM SIMD(NEON) if available
+            - ARM SIMD(NEON) if SVE is not available
         - If not available, qoixx encoder runs without SIMD instructions (but the scalar implementation is still faster than the [original implementation](https://github.com/phoboslab/qoi))
         - When you don't want to use SIMD implementation or want to break the dependency to architecture-specific headers, you can use `QOIXX_NO_SIMD` macro. `QOIXX_NO_SIMD` forces qoixx encoder to use the scalar implementation.
     - decoder: Optimized scalar implementation, averagely fast